joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 - generally have poor contrast and so are hard to read
 - lead people to think text has already been entered into the input
-- stop working as an effective prompt as soon as people start to write things in the input (because they disappear)
+- stop working as an effective prompt as soon as people start to write things in the input (because the prompt disappears)

 ## Include button controls for any complex gestures &mdash; such as 'swipe to reveal more'